anubhavp28/IIIT_Kalyani_Coders/README.md

 I admit, the code quality is poor, but in my defence, I was bounded by time - it was created under 36-hour.

 ## Description
 For HACK-A-BIT Hackathon 2018, I created a News Aggregator that uses Machine Learning to check news articles for biased content.
 It furthur, utilises sentiment analysis to understand the type of bias - 'positive' or 'negative'.
-Any news search made through the app, returns news articles along with their classification, and if a certain news article is found to be biased, the app provides the users, with additonal news articles providing a different perspective.
+Any news search made through the app, returns news articles along with their classification, and if a certain news article is found to be biased, the app provides the users, with additional news articles providing a different perspective.
 The app also offers functionality to analyse a news article by it's URL.

 ## Screenshot
 See Latest News | Search News by Topic | Analyse by URL